 ‘Once a child goes through puberty there’s more potential to accept and understand a parent’s divorce,’ Dr. Scott Carroll said.
 ‘I’ve had teenagers advocate for their parent’s divorce.
 Sometimes they’re the smartest in the room.’

-Dr. Scott Carroll explains that the potential for emotional trauma in children because of divorce is at its peak when kids are around the age of 11.
+Dr. Scott Carroll explains that the potential for emotional trauma in children because of the divorce process is at its peak when kids are around the age of 11.
 This is made worse if the parents have a particularly messy divorce, fraught with conflict.

 ‘The divorce itself is not the hardest part,’ he added.
 ‘The hardest part is the conflict.’